 What do you do when your floor scrubber isn’t performing at its peak?
 The key here is spotting the warning signs early.
 Knowing what to look for can help you avoid accidentally damaging your flooring or even further damaging your equipment.
-If you notice any of these signs when using your floor scrubber, contact us today to schedule service.
+If you notice any of these signs when using your floor scrubber, contact our floor scrubber service in Los Angeles today to schedule service.

 My water or cleaning solution is leaking.